diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 CREATE TABLE bucketed_users (id INT, name STRING) CLUSTERED BY (id) INTO 4 BUCKETS;
 ```
-Here we are using the user ID to determine the bucket (which Hive does by hashing the value and reducing modulo the number of buckets), so any particular bucket will effectively have a random set of users in it.
+Here we are using the user ID to determine the bucket (which Hive does by `hashing the value and reducing modulo the number of buckets`), so any particular bucket will effectively have a random set of users in it.

-This optimization (map-side join) also works when the number of buckets in the two tables are multiples of each other; they do not have to have exactly the same number of buckets.
+This optimization (map-side join) also works when `the number of buckets in the two tables are multiples of each other; they do not have to have exactly the same number of buckets`.

-The data within a bucket may additionally be sorted by one or more columns.
-This allows even more efficient map-side joins, since the join of each bucket becomes an efficient merge sort.
+`The data within a bucket may additionally be sorted by one or more columns.
+This allows even more efficient map-side joins, since the join of each bucket becomes an efficient merge sort`.
 The syntax for declaring that a table has sorted buckets is:
 ```sql
 CREATE TABLE bucketed_users (id INT, name STRING) CLUSTERED BY (id) SORTED BY (id ASC) INTO 4 BUCKETS;